Edward-Bakker/Project-3-Network/README.md

 ## Rate Limit
-Our API is using rate limiting to prevent request spam.
-Every bot identity can request 60 requests per minute and 5 requests per second.
+Our API supports using rate limiting to prevent request spam.
+Every identity can send 1 request per second by default (editable in the config).

+This feature is disabled by default.

 ## Bot Management